plataux/webcrypt/README.md

-Webcrypt is a collection of Python3 tools and constructs that aim to simplify the implementation of all sorts of high-level cryptographic functionality commonly needed in the development of modern web applications.
+Webcrypt is a collection of Python3 tools and constructs that aim to simplify the implementation of all sorts of high-level cryptographic functionality commonly needed in the development of modern, distributed, and security-focused web applications.

 At its core, Webcrypt relies entirely and **only** on the Python Library ``cryptography`` for all cryptographic operations, and acts as a thin wrapper around this library's primitives to provide